BetweenTheNumbers/movers-and-stayers/README.md

 Do MLB draftees who moved between where they were born and where they went to high school reach the majors at higher rates than those who stayed in their hometown?
-This project says yes, and argues the reason is **visibility**, not
+This project says yes, and argues the reason is **visibility**, not just talent.
-talent: moving proxies exposure to more scouts.

 Analysis covers MLB draftees drafted out of high school, 1996–2019 (n = 11,921 players with a computable birth-to-high-school distance).